Aabhi2002/interactive-prompt-playground/README.md

 3. Review and modify the system and user prompts if needed
 4. Click "Generate" to start the text generation
 5. Watch the results appear progressively in the output area

+## Contributing

+Feel free to contribute to this project by:
+1. Forking the repository
+2. Creating a new branch
+3. Making your changes
+4. Submitting a pull request

+## License

+This project is open source and available under the MIT License.